Information for graduate applicants

 • Chinese and Taiwanese literature, cinema, theory of the arts, visual culture, and urban development.

-• Critical theory, with special emphasis on post-colonial literatures and cinema, discourses of the Enlightenment, testimony and trauma, theories of space, and pictorial space and vision.
+• Critical theory, with special emphasis on the insights gained from non-Western literatures and cinema, discourses of the Enlightenment, testimony and trauma, and theories of space and vision.

 • Israeli and Palestinian literature and film.